COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

-1. Since our program has a GUI, it will not run on the ec2 instances.
-2. When prompted to type address follow the style of this example (900 Oakwood St MI)
+This project will locate the nearest Waffle House and tell you how far away you are from it.
+This program takes users inputted address and returns distance, and travel time to wherever the nearest Waffle House is in relation to that address, whilst implementing a gui.
+When prompted to type address follow the style of this example (900 Oakwood St MI)

 For deployment:
 1. Files were sorting appropriately according to the layout given in class.